cm-forks/swarm-camel-demo/README.md

 ## Running the example in fabric8

-It is assumed a Kubernetes platform is already running.
+It is assumed a Kubernetes platform is already running with or without OpenShift.
 If not, you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).

 The example can be built and deployed using a single goal: